DIVISION OF STUDENT AFFAIRS

-The center offers confidential individual and group counseling, educational workshops, testing, and assessment.
+The Counseling and Testing Center offers confidential individual and group counseling, educational workshops, testing, and assessment.
 Licensed professionals provide counseling services for UNCP students without cost.
 Typical concerns addressed are stress, anxiety, homesickness, disordered eating patterns, depression, family concerns, alcohol and drug issues, self-esteem, sexuality, and many others.
 Services are typically provided by appointment; however, urgent care needs can be addressed immediately.

 STUDENT HEALTH SERVICES

-N.C.
+Medical History And Immunizations: N.C.
 Law requires that each student provide proof of immunizations.
 Any student who does not have the mandated immunizations and/or does not furnish the required medical statement within thirty (30) days of the first day of class will be withdrawn from classes.
 The University has no authority to waive these requirements and/or give extension on the thirty (30) day time limit.
 A medical history form, which includes the required immunization documentation, should be returned as part of the admission requirement prior to registration.
 This form must be completed by the student and on file with Student Health Services.
 The director and nurses on duty are available to assist students in completing the necessary immunizations.
-This law applies to all students except the following: students registered only in off-campus courses; students attending night or weekend classes only; and students taking a course load of four (4) credit hours or fewer and residing off campus.
+This law applies to all students except the following: students residing off campus and registering for any combination of

 The Career Library maintains resources related to college majors, careers, employers, graduate schools, internships/co-ops, and the job market.
 Web services are available for students to post résumés and references, view job listings, and network with employers.

 Workshops are offered throughout the year on a wide range of career planning topics.
-The following events are scheduled annually: CAR 1010: Introduction to Career Development, Freshman Seminar tours, business etiquette dinners, and career fairs.
+The following events are scheduled annually: CAR 1010: Introduction to Career Development, Professional and Career Development Institutes, Freshman Seminar tours, business etiquette dinners, and career fairs.

 MULTICULTURAL AND MINORITY AFFAIRS